DevHoji/Recommendation_system/README.md

 ### Option : Neo4j Database Setup
 1. Create a Neo4j AuraDB instance
-2. Add your credentials to `.env.local`
+2. Add  credentials to `.env.local`
 3. Click "Initialize Database" in the app
 4. The system will import MovieLens data automatically